a hand coming through a laptop with a vial of testosterone

 1. Measure your biomarkers

-If you experience one or several symptoms of low testosterone levels (some common ones include irritability, weight gain, erectile dysfunction, decreased muscle mass, loss of body hair, and a low sex drive), be proactive and have your hormones tested.
+If you experience one or several symptoms of low testosterone levels (some common ones include irritability, weight gain, erectile dysfunction, decreased muscle mass, hair loss on the body, and a low libido), be proactive and have your hormones tested.
 One way to do so is to order Hone’s at-home hormone assessment.

 You’ll collect a blood sample (just a finger prick!) in the privacy of your home, and mail it to the lab that partners with Hone.